 Friday, March 16, 2012

-In this case it has taken a month or so of passing acquaintance, sightings and half noddings, before the first words and greetings were exchanged.
-A long lead-time.
+In this case it had taken a month or so of passing acquaintance, sightings and half noddings, before the first words and greetings were exchanged.
+Long lead-time.
 During the earliest phase the reticence gave signals contrary to the expression, the posture, the crooked caps — one rakish faded maroon beret worn at a jaunty angle among them.
-From the outset this man's good-nature seemed unquestionable, every glimpse of him confirming; yet nothing was forthcoming for quite a stretch and for some reason nothing could be ventured.
+From the outset this man's good-nature seemed unquestionable, every glimpse confirming; yet nothing was forthcoming for quite a stretch and for some reason nothing could be ventured.
 In the end did the first word and nod come from Mr. Awee?...
 The matter has been lost in the weeks since.

 Other goodies Mr. Awee has in his line too, catering for the sweet-tooths.
 Curry puffs are the primary.
 Every so often, not incessantly, Mr. Awee gives the call for those coming up from the far end of Changi Road and stopping at the other side of the bus-stop.
 Most of the customers are regulars; it could not be any other way in this little corner of Geylang Serai.